Q: What is a genetically engineered animal?

-A: GE animals are subject to premarket oversight whether they are intended to be used for food or to produce pharmaceuticals or other useful products.
-There may be some differences in what the actual oversight process entails depending on the kinds of risk(s) the GE animals may pose, and the kinds of uses for which they are intended.
+A: IGAs in GE animals are subject to premarket oversight whether they are intended to be used for food or to produce pharmaceuticals or other useful products.
+There may be some differences in what the actual oversight process entails depending on the kinds of risk(s) the products may pose, and the kinds of uses for which they are intended.
 In addition, the pharmaceuticals produced from GE animals must be approved through the same process as applies to other pharmaceuticals.
-In general, we do not anticipate that biopharm animals will be used for food.

 Q: Will FDA be looking at effects on the health of animals?

 A: Before FDA can approve a new animal drug, it must determine that the drug is safe for the animal receiving it.
-Therefore, before we can approve a GE animal, we must determine that the rDNA construct is safe for the animal containing it.
+Therefore, before we can approve an IGA in a GE animal, we must determine that the IGA is safe for the animal containing it.
 To do that, we look at the health of the animal.
-In the guidance, we provide recommendations on how developers can assess the health of their animals.

 Q: Is food from GE animals in the food supply?

 A: On November 19, 2015, FDA approved an application related to AquAdvantage Salmon, a GE Atlantic salmon, and on March 8, 2019, deactivated an import alert pertaining to GE salmon.
-Although these salmon have been bred in Canada, and raised in Panama, AquaBounty may now import eggs from the salmon to be raised at its secure land-based aquaculture facility in Indiana.
+AquaBounty may now import eggs from the salmon to be raised at its secure land-based aquaculture facility in Indiana.
 For details on the kinds of studies that were conducted to assess food safety, please see the Freedom of Information Summary, Section IX.

 Q: Will food from GE animals be labeled?

-A: The United States Department of Agriculture’s Agricultural Marketing Service (USDA AMS) regulates the labeling of human food from GE salmon, including AquAdvantage Salmon, under the National Bioengineered Food Disclosure Standard.
+A: The United States Department of Agriculture’s Agricultural Marketing Service (USDA AMS) regulates labeling statements concerning bioengineered content for human food such as GE salmon, including AquAdvantage Salmon, under the National Bioengineered Food Disclosure Standard.
+USDA also regulates the labeling of most meat not covered by the National Bioengineered Food Disclosure Standard.

 Q: What about environmental effects?

 A: Environmental evaluation that meets the requirements of NEPA is required prior to any approval.
-We expect that the environmental risks that may be posed by GE animals will differ on a case-by-case basis.
+We expect that the environmental risks that GE animals may pose will differ on a case-by-case basis.
 For example, the concerns raised by a GE cow that is resistant to mastitis will be very different from the concerns raised by a GE fresh-water fish that is engineered to grow more rapidly.
-We will work closely with individual GE animal producers to make sure that their environmental assessments address all of the potential risks these animals may pose.
+We will work closely with individual sponsors of applications for IGAs in animals to make sure that their environmental assessments address all of the potential risks these animals may pose.

 Q: Are there any GE animals on the market now?